AdrKacz/IA-SMA-Sort/README.md

 env.initialise_fruits(200)
 ```

-To fill the **environment**, we provide the desire number of element.
-If there is no more space left, some element won't be created.
+To fill the **environment**, we provide the desired number of elements.
+If there is no more space left, some elements won't be created.

 ```python
 def generate_item(self, desired_number, assign_function, R=10):